Stratigraph/gdelt-1/README.md

 * * *

-## For use, you need pay attention to the parameters about the paths used in the scripts and modifies them as you need before using.
+### For use, you need pay attention to the parameters about the paths used in the scripts and modify them as you need before using.